-In order to demonstrate the added value of the presented LAERTES-EU, we use the signal-to-noise ratio (S2N, Eq.
+In order to demonstrate the added value of the presented LAERTES-EU, we use the S2N (Eq.
 A6) for different sample sizes and return periods (cf. Appendix A).
 Sample size, in this case, means the number of simulation runs.
 Note that the simulations vary in length (number of years) with a minimum length of 10 years and a maximum of 110 years.
-In order to reduce the influence of the sample length on the results, the single simulation runs of LAERTES-EU where randomly concatenated using a hundredfold permutation.
+In order to reduce the influence of the sample length on the results, the single simulation runs of LAERTES-EU were randomly concatenated using a 100-fold permutation.
 Observations have a sample size of 1.
 Again, S2N is calculated for daily spatial mean precipitation amounts during TP1b only using the HYRAS area.